Set up self-hosted documentation

 6

-Your documentation will be published to the domain specified in your docs.yml file.
+Your documentation uses the domain specified in your docs.yml file.
 For example:

 1instances: